 And our selling price is the single most powerful lever you have to improve your organization’s gross profits.
 In many organizations, even small single digit percentage improvements in selling price have double digit impacts on your profitability.

-Engaging Customer Supply Chain Management Strategies™ (ECSC) is a one and one half-day learning experience designed to help sales teams understand the level at which the Supply Chain Management “game” is being played in their accounts, and learn strategies and tactics to counter these powerful programs and processes.
+Engaging Customer Supply Chain Management Strategies™ (ECSC) is a two-day learning experience designed to help sales teams understand the level at which the Supply Chain Management “game” is being played in their accounts, and learn strategies and tactics to counter these powerful programs and processes.

 In this session, participants complete a brief questionnaire designed to help determine the extent to which organized Supply Chain processes are being “played” in their customer accounts.